hanswinderix/sllvm/README.md

 ## Compiling Intel SGX enclaves

-The [Security Enhanced LLVM](https://distrinet.cs.kuleuven.be/software/sancus/publications/winderix18thesis.pdf) master's thesis contains information on how to compiler Intel SGX enclaves.
+The [Security Enhanced LLVM](https://distrinet.cs.kuleuven.be/software/sancus/publications/winderix18thesis.pdf) master's thesis contains information on how to compile Intel SGX enclaves.

+## Protected modules and enclaves in Rust

+See the [Security Enhanced LLVM](https://distrinet.cs.kuleuven.be/software/sancus/publications/winderix18thesis.pdf) master's thesis for more information.

 ## License